European Federation of Financial Analysts Societies

+EFFAS represents more than 18,000 Financial Analysts, Asset Managers, Pension Fund Managers, Corporate Finance Specialists, Risk Managers, Treasurers and other professional profiles in the investment professions.
 EFFAS promotes the development and dissemination of a European Code of Ethics and Professional Conduct and recognizes and respects regional and local market characteristics.

+History

+EFFAS was founded in 1962 and its headquarters are located in Hamburger Allee 45, 60486, Frankfurt, Germany.
+EFFAS is a not-for-profit organisation.

 EFFAS Certifications

 EFFAS is a leading association and pioneer in certifications and qualifications for finance professionals: